snuuby/P3-/README.md

  - Yarn: https://yarnpkg.com/en/docs/install#windows-stable

 ## How to build
- - Run "yarn" in the solution folder.
+ - Run "yarn" in the solution folder to install all the dependencies.
  - Run the project.

 ## Programming languages/frameworks used